 Select a sample of corrective action documents and determine if controls have been adequately implemented by performing the following:

 Verify that measures exist to promptly identify and resolve non-conformances and conditions adverse to quality in a timely manner.
-In the case of significant conditions adverse to quality, verify the measures ensure that the cause of the condition is and corrective action taken to prevent recurrence, and such measures are documented and reported to the appropriate management.
+In the case of significant conditions adverse to quality, verify the measures ensure that the cause of the condition is determined, and corrective action taken to prevent recurrence, and such measures are documented and reported to the appropriate management.

 Review a sample of identified problems and verify that the applicant or contractor(s) adequately implemented these controls.